Jan-Korytar/refinq-project/README.md

 vegetation change detection, such as incorporating machine learning models to predict future trends or suggesting the integration of additional datasets (e.g., soil moisture or temperature data)._

+## Overview
+My answer to this project is documented in the Jupyter notebook: `src/main.ipynb`.
+There, everything is explained and analyzed.
+I loaded the files, visualized them, and computed basic metrics to be able to interpret my findings.
+After looking at the data, I concluded that the data in its current format does seem to be altered.
+Based on those findings, I reasoned my answer to the question.

+### What were my challenges:
+Overall, I enjoyed the project.
+Still, there were challenges:
+1. It was my first time working with GeoTIFF files, so there was some trial and error.
+2. I also had to install rasterio more than once.
+3. Coming up with a reasonable statistical test for the change.
+4. I started with interactive Streamlit visualization (see: `src/streamlitdemo.py`); however, I decided not to finish it as it would take too much time and seemed not sufficiently helpful for the project aim.

+### Challenges of the project
+See the end of the Jupyter notebook.

+### Outlook
+For analyzing vegetation change alone, I believe standard statistical techniques are sufficient.
+However, if we would like to model what happens if we change starting variables, we could choose any of the plethora of ML models available or create a new one (which is definitely more fun!).